 How can I keep flies away?

 Unfortunately, without a fly control management system in place, it will be near impossible to keep flies away long term.
 A fly swatter can only kill flies, but won't keep them from coming into your home.
 We recommend giving Flick Anticimex a call, so one of our professional technicians can assess the level of fly activity in your area and produce a tailored fly control management system.
 In addition, residents must ensure all windows and doors are fitted with fly screens.
 If you already have fly screens installed, we recommend checking them regularly for tears or holes that give pesky flies access into your home.
 Finally, residents should regularly clean their home.
 Flick Anticimex also offers Flying Insect Control Units to assist in controlling the flies and other flying insects in your home.
+To learn more about our flying insect control, click here.

 Rats and mice